Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Performance evaluation details

 \textit{Calibration} Bootstrap evaluation of the calibration parameters was also performed.
 A 0.632+ estimate was derived for the slope estimates in analogy to the derivation for c-statistics, but using $\gamma=0$ for the value that slope $\beta_1$ takes for an uninformative model.
-Out-of-sample estimates of $\hat{g}_0(\cdot)$ were based on a model fitted in just the out-of-sample controls to serve as an offset in the calibration model fitted in the out-of-sample treated arm.
+Out-of-sample estimates of $\hat{g}_0(\cdot)$ and $\hat{g}_1(\cdot)$ were based on just the out-of-sample cases to serve as an offset in the calibration model.
 A 0.632+ estimate for the calibration intercept parameter is not readily available since a $\gamma$ value for a non-informative intercept cannot be defined.
 Optimism corrected bootstrap estimates were obtained for both intercepts and slopes.
-Estimates of $\hat{g}_0(\cdot)$ in the bootstrap sample were based on the bootstrap model and estimates $\hat{g}_0(\cdot)$ in the original data were based on the original ITE model fitted in development data D.
+Estimates of $\hat{g}_0(\cdot)$ and $\hat{g}_1(\cdot)$ for the in-sample cases were based on the bootstrap model; $\hat{g}_0(\cdot)$ and $\hat{g}_1(\cdot)$ for the full data set for optimism correction were based on the full sample ITE model.